matloff/fastBigStat/README.md

       some departments are larger than others, that latter average is weighted.)

+* Role of the Data

+    - Say we have data W<sub>1</sub>,...,W<sub>n</sub>.

+    - The statistical view is to treat the data as a random sample from a population.

+    - In computer science, the data are often viewed as fixed, but some analyses described the data as coming from a "data generating mechanism" and the like.

+    - We take the statistical view here.
+Typically the data are assumed independent and identically distributed (iid).
+That first trait arises from sampling with replacement (for large n, not much of an issue), and the second means that each entity in the population has the same probability of being sampled.

+      The sample mean

+    (1/n) (W<sub>1</sub>+...+W<sub>n</sub>)

+    is viewed as an estimate of the population mean E(W), where W has the distribution, and so on.

 # The Multivariate Normal Distribution Family

 * Consider a random vector X = (X<sub>1</sub>,...,X<sub>p</sub>)'.
 The mean